OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The GM has the celestial’s statistics.

-**_At Higher Levels._** When you cast this spell using a 9th-level spell slot, you summon a celestial of challenge rating 5 or lower.
+**_At Higher Levels_**.
+When you cast this spell using a 9th-level spell slot, you summon a celestial of challenge rating 5 or lower.

 ##### Conjure Elemental